wanji/pylabel/README.md

 1. [sqlitebrowser](http://sqlitebrowser.org)
 2. [SQLite Manager](https://addons.mozilla.org/En-us/firefox/addon/sqlite-manager)

-Positive samples will be marked as `t`, negative samples will be marked as `f`, unlabelled samples will be marked as `0`.
+Positive samples will be marked as `1`, negative samples will be marked as `-1`, unlabelled samples will be marked as `0`.